Cath Carroll \ Biography

-Sadly Miaow were destined not to complete their planned Factory album, Priceless Innuendo, and after several line-up changes finally parted company in 1988.
+Sadly Miaow were destined not to complete a planned Factory album, Priceless Innuendo, and after several line-up changes finally parted company in 1988.
 Cath began work on a solo album for Factory, England Made Me, in June 1988, and over the next year various sessions were recorded in Sheffield, Sao Paolo, London and Chicago.
 The title, incidently, was inspired by the Graham Greene novel about middle-class life during the drab 1930s, and the songs largely co-written with Sim Lister.
 Towards the end of the recording schedule Cath travelled to Chicago to record with Steve Albini, whom she'd met while working for Big Black's British label, Blast First.
 Together they contributed a version of King Creole to NME compilation The Last Temptation of Elvis.
 Albini and fellow ex-Big Black member, Santiago Durango, also contributed to the song Train You're On, featured on England Made Me.

 In late 1989 Cath relocated to Chicago, after which England Made Me was finally released by Factory in June 1991.
 The moody grooves and sinister bossa nova drew critical acclaim, and proved particularly effective on dance cuts such as Send Me Over, Subtitled and lead single Moves Like You.
 After the collapse of Factory in November 1992 the relative expense of the project (including photo sessions with Robert Mapplethorpe) was cited as a factor in the label's demise, but in truth the album's generous budget was only one of a series of fiscal indiscretions by the troubled company.